fermyon/developer/content/wasm-functions/quickstart.md

 - [Success](#success)
 - [Next Steps](#next-steps)

-> This quickstart requires access to the public preview of Fermyon Wasm Functions.
+> This quickstart requires a Fermyon Wasm Functions account.
 If you haven’t already requested access, please do so first by completing [this short form](https://fibsu0jcu2g.typeform.com/fwf-preview).
 The Fermyon team will review your request and follow up shortly.

 Fermyon Wasm Functions is the platform for running [Spin](https://spinframework.dev) applications inside of the Akamai Connected Cloud.
 For more details on limitations and support policy, check out the [FAQ](faq.md).